William Nelson Camp Jr. House

 William Nelson Camp Jr. House is a historic home site located at Fairview, Buncombe County, North Carolina.
 The complex consists of Rustic-style buildings constructed with native materials built about 1926.
-The main house is a 1 1/2-story, six bay, "L"-plan dwelling of log and frame construction.
-Related contributing buildings and structures include the water storage building, garage, caretaker's cottage, two spring houses, and a barn.
+The main house is a 1 1/2-story, six-bay, L-plan dwelling of log and frame construction.
+Related contributing buildings and structures include the carriage house, caretaker's cottage, two spring houses, and a barn.
+The William Nelson Camp Jr. house is the current location of Laurel Falls Weddings.

 It was listed on the National Register of Historic Places in 1998.